 HCSB Financial Corporation Private Trading System

 We are pleased to announce the launch of the HCSB Financial Corporation Private Trading System, a mechanism created to assist buyers and sellers facilitate trades in our common stock.
 The following information describes the operation, participation, terms and benefits of the Private Trading System.
-Should you have any questions regarding the Private Trading System, please contact Denise Floyd (the "PTS Officer") at (843) 716-6103 or at email@example.com.
+Should you have any questions regarding the Private Trading System, please contact Carolyn Jordan (the "PTS Officer") at (843) 716-6169 or at firstname.lastname@example.org.

 What information should be included in an offer to purchase or sale common stock of the Company?

 - name, address, telephone number, and any other contact mechanisms where such participant may by reached by the Company;

 - whether the participant elects to make his contact information public or private to interested parties on the Private Trading System;

 the number of shares of stock offered for sale or desired to be purchased;

 the desired ask or bid price per share of common stock;

 the desired termination date of the offer (if any); and